← Home

 Side Navigation

-This was my first major project at Volta!
+This was actually my first major project at Volta!
 When I joined the team, Volta's side navigation menu hadn't been updated to hide features that were not available in the clients' price plan.
+Beyond that, the old version of the menu was not very space-efficient, causing some ugly scrolling and breakpoint issues.

 Image